LAMIYA16/Nuvana/README.md

 ## 🌟 Key Features

-* **👥 Survivor Profiles & Directory:** Secure, optional profiles for survivors to share their journeys, build connections, and foster solidarity.
+- **👥 Survivor Profiles & Directory**
+  Secure, optional profiles for survivors to share their journeys, build connections, and foster solidarity.

-* **🗺️ Geo-tagged Resource Map:** An interactive map of India displaying verified locations of:
+- **🗺️ Geo-tagged Resource Map**
+  An interactive map of India displaying verified locations of:
-    * NGOs
+  - NGOs
-    * Legal Aid Services
+  - Legal Aid Services
-    * Medical & Reconstructive Surgery Centers
+  - Medical & Reconstructive Surgery Centers
-    * Counseling and Rehab Facilities
+  - Counseling and Rehab Facilities

-* **⚖️ LLM-powered Legal Aid Assistant:** An AI chatbot that simplifies legal procedures like compensation claims, FIR filing, and protection laws, and connects survivors with nearby pro-bono legal support.
+- **⚖️ LLM-powered Legal Aid Assistant**
+  An AI chatbot that simplifies legal procedures like compensation claims, FIR filing, and protection laws, and connects survivors with nearby pro-bono legal support.

-* **💼 Skill Building & Inclusive Job Board:** Access to free vocational and digital literacy courses, and job postings from employers practicing inclusive hiring.
+- **💼 Skill Building & Inclusive Job Board**
+  Access to free vocational and digital literacy courses, and job postings from employers practicing inclusive hiring.

-* **💬 Peer Support Forum (Moderated):** A safe, supportive community for sharing, advice, and healing through shared experience.
+- **💬 Peer Support Forum (Moderated)**
+  A safe, supportive community for sharing, advice, and healing through shared experience.

+- **🌈 Inspiration Hub**
-* **🌈 Inspiration Hub:** Celebrating transformation stories, survivor-led initiatives, and campaigns.
+  Celebrating transformation stories, survivor-led initiatives, and campaigns.

-* **💌 Letters of Hope:** Public submissions of artwork, poems, and letters to uplift and spread compassion.
+- **💌 Letters of Hope**
+  Public submissions of artwork, poems, and letters to uplift and spread compassion.

-* **💝 Donation & Fundraising Portal:** Transparent channels to support individual survivors or NGOs with tracking and updates.
+- **💝 Donation & Fundraising Portal**
+  Transparent channels to support individual survivors or NGOs with tracking and updates.

 ---